 For efficient operation of an enhancement cavity, several factors have to be considered:

-- The resonance condition leads to the requirement that the resonator length must be correct within a fraction of an optical wavelength.
+- The resonance condition can usually be fulfilled only for single-frequency light, or for a frequency comb (see below).
+The resonance condition leads to the requirement that the resonator length must be correct within a fraction of an optical wavelength.
 An electronic feedback loop is often used for maintaining the resonance over longer times.
-Such a feedback loop may either adjust the optical frequency of the laser to match the cavity frequency, or adjust the cavity length e.g. via a piezo actuator.
+Such a feedback loop may either adjust the optical frequency of the laser to match the cavity frequency, or adjust the cavity length e.g. via a piezo actuator below a resonator mirror.
 Note that for high-finesse cavities, which make possible a large power enhancement, the stability requirements on both the cavity and the laser can be very high.

-- The incoming radiation must be mode-matched to the cavity, using e.g. appropriate optics for focusing and alignment.
-Of course, the pump radiation should be delivered with essentially diffraction-limited beam quality.
+- The incoming radiation must be spatially mode-matched to the cavity, using e.g. appropriate optics for focusing and alignment.
+The incoming light must usually be delivered with essentially diffraction-limited beam quality.

 - To minimize losses via back reflection of pump power, the enhancement cavity should be impedance matched.
 This means that the transmission coefficient of the input mirror for the pump radiation matches the coefficient quantifying all other losses.